vistadataproject/documents/README.md

 * Github

+__What this project is:__

+* A one-year research and discovery proof-of-concept.
+* A data-centric approach to VISTA data, not a code-centric approach.
+* A web-standards approach to managing data, not a VA- or VISTA-unique approach.
+* The prototype will be implemented exclusively using web technologies (above).

 __What this project is not:__

 * Product Development
 * MUMPS development
-* Existing VISTA package enhancement
+* VISTA package enhancement

-__What this project is:__

-* This is a data-centric approach to VISTA data, not a code-centric approach.
-* This is a web-standards approach to managing data, not a VA- or VISTA-unique approach.
-* The scope is limited to a one-year research and discovery proof-of-concept.
-* The prototype will be implemented exclusively using web technologies (above).
 * __No existing VISTA routines, packages, or modules will be changed or affected in any way (i.e.'non-invasive')__